 The first and most rudimentary step to increasing your local search visibility is to create a Google My Business listing and completely fill it out.
 Doing so can propel your business to relevancy for local search parameters in mere days.

-Why online reviews are important to SEO
+Why online reviews are important to local SEO

 When many people say a company is great at what it does, Google wants to match that company to any local consumers seeking the products and services it sells.
 Such a match benefits consumers, and it also benefits Google because those same consumers will want to come back — fueling the attraction to advertise on the search engine.